ash-cache/cs50/Memory/README.md

 I used a box blur filter to create a softening effect.
 Box blur works by setting each pixel's value to the average of its neighboring pixels (in a 3x3 grid).

 ## Reflection
-I iterated over the image row by row and swapped the pixels on the left half and right half.
+Since a bitmap image is just an array of pixels, I iterated over the image row by row and swapped the pixels on the left half and right half.

 ## Edge detection
 I used the Sobel edge detection algorithm.